victoryeo/plasma-mvp-sc/README.md

-# Plasma MVP
+# Plasma MVP for Smart Contract

-We're implementing [Minimum Viable Plasma](https://ethresear.ch/t/minimal-viable-plasma/426).
-This repository represents a work in progress and will undergo large-scale modifications as requirements change.
+This is an adaptation of the Plasma MVP from OmiseGo.
+It adds custom field to the Plasma Transaction.

 ## Overview

-Plasma MVP is split into four main parts: `root_chain`, `child_chain`, `client`, and `cli`.
+Plasma MVP SC is split into four main parts: `root_chain`, `child_chain`, `client`, and `cli`.
 Below is an overview of each sub-project.

 ### root_chain